leakespeake/ansible/README.md

     ├── role2
     └── role3
 ```
+When loading a single role from a playbook, I recommend matching the playbook name to the role name for clarity - i.e. **node-exporter.yml** and **/roles/node-exporter**

-When you have a more complex, single playbook (maybe a large number of tasks with the YAML exceeding 100 lines), you can divide tasks into separate files.
-You can then link those files to the main playbook via either an **import** (static) or an **include** (dynamic) statement.
-Both allow you to refactor large lists of tasks into smaller logical groupings, aiding clarity,  organization and the overarching **DRY** principal in making code reusable.
+When you have a more complex, single playbook - maybe a large number of tasks and plays, with the YAML exceeding 100 lines - you should divide them into separate playbooks.
+These can then be loaded via the master playbook (site.yaml) with either an **import_** (static) or an **include_** (dynamic) statement.
+Both statements allow you to refactor large lists of tasks into smaller logical groupings, aiding clarity, organization and the overarching **DRY** principal in making code reusable.

+### Site.yml
+This is the top-level, master playbook that is intended to be used across the entire server estate, or "site".
+Through a clever use of roles and clear, concise playbooks - we can employ the use of **import_** or **include_** statements to load and run them in the desired order - all from one playbook file!

 ### Import Playbook
 Playbooks can be included in other playbooks using the **import_playbook** directive - to run all named Ansible playbooks sequentially and back-to-back.
 Must be added in the top level of the playbook as you cannot use this action inside a play itself - i.e. place outside the **tasks:** section.